sigveks94/TDT4140-Software-Engineering/readme.md

 - When the project has been imported, right-click on the parent file and choose maven -> update project and select all folders and press OK.
 - It is recommended that you build the project the first time.
 Right-click on the parent folder once more and choose run as -> maven build
 - If you are asked to enter a goal when building the project, type: clean verify

+## How to run

+1. Right-click on the tdt4140-gr1814/webserver-folder and choose Run as -> Run with Jetty
+2. Go to tdt4140-gr1814/app.ui/src/main/java/tdt4140/gr1814/app/ui/
+3. Run ApplicationDemo.java

 ## Running the tests